 Organizations are adopting new technology, such as the Internet of Things (IoT), at a rapid pace to improve supply chain management and logistics.
 In fact, the aggregate number of IoT devices deployed globally was 7.7 billion in 2019 and is expected to reach 25.4 billion by 2030.
 As a result, improvements in real-time tracking, automation, forecasting, and inventory controls are some of the benefits that IoT brings to supply chain management.
 While IoT sensors can automatically track and analyze inventory and stock levels, organizations rely on the data being collected in these devices to make quantitative operational decisions.
 Threat actors, on the other hand, see these devices as a soft entryway into larger organizations, and they can use their skills to manipulate the data that organizations are tracking as a diversion tactic to a much larger attack on the horizon.
+Read about IoT vulnerabilities attackers are leveraging below.

 IoT Vulnerabilities Are Attractive Targets